gammapy/gammapy/docs/overview/package.rst

 exclude parts of the data with high associated IRF systematics by defining a "safe" data range.
 The counts data and the reduced IRFs are bundled into datasets.
-Those datasets can be optionally grouped and stacked and are typically writen to disk to allow users to read them back at any time later for modeling and fitting.
+Those datasets can be optionally grouped and stacked and are typically written to disk to allow users to read them back at any time later for modeling and fitting.

 The data reduction and background estimation methods are implemented in